algorich/notifly/README.md

 All partials that we insert in your layout are in the gem or if you generated them, they will be in `app/views/notifly/layouts/`

-Above are the elements that will loading the Notifly in your layout
+Below are the elements that will loading the Notifly in your layout

   - **Counter**: this element will show how many notifications are not seen.
-It should have the id `#notifly-counter`, and the html rendered in will be the `_counter.html.erb`
+It should have the id `#notifly-counter`, and it will be replaced by the `_counter.html.erb`
   - **Notifications icon**: this element is the trigger to load the notifications and you should have an icon to show when the user "have notifications" and "do not have notifications" this element should have the id `#notifly-icon`.
 The